clungu/clungu.github.io/_posts/2018-11-16-Cluj ML Enthusiasts.md

 # Feature analisys

-Do a feature analisys and remove highly correlated features
+Do a feature analysis and remove highly correlated features

 ```python